Broko2021/mind-control/2021-Mind_Control-EN.md

 ### <a name="part-2.1.2"></a>Non-invasive or Ghz approaches
 Studies emerged in the biolelectromagnetism[41] feld, gathering scientific disciplines related to the natural electromagnetic behavior of the human body, both in terms of public health danger by electrosensitivity, as well as monitoring mechanisms (scientists already study body waves monitoring[42]); allow them to consider other non-invasive biases of remote interaction.

 Moreover, there are already scientific fields whose results are publicly available, such as osteophony [43] or bone conduction, which refers to the phenomenon of sound propagation to the inner ear via the skull bones.
-Consumer stereo headphones that rely on the diffusion of ultrasound through your skull to play music are available over the counter[44]; Military applications allow sound to be received directly through the teeth with a dedicated device[45].
+Consumer stereo headphones that rely on the diffusion of ultrasound through your skull to play music are available over the counter[44]; Military applications allow sound to be received directly through the teeth with a dedicated device[45.a].
+Part of a new tehcnological wave [45.b], such device is an example of wireless, seamless, communication between the human brain and cloud computing.

-In 2021, being a victim of a communication or control that is invisible, because it is remote, is not impossible.
-Nor is it impossible to be added to a system that automatically communicates with you, as it communicates with your neighbor.
+In 2021, being a victim of brain control mechanisms that are invisible, because they are remotely powered, is not impossible.
+Nor is it impossible to be added to a system that automatically communicates with you, as it communicates with your neighbors or colleagues.
 What makes such a control system possible is artificial intelligence.
 The combination of broadcasting technologies with those of machine learning, or artificial intelligence, allows us to sketch the architecture of the Matrix with more or less precision.

 ## <a name="part-2.2"></a>Automation and artificial intelligence: games of scale(s)
 At the heart of the machine is software.
 The basic principle of software development is to automate tasks.
 If you count your multiplications by hand, for example, a developer will code an application, i.e. a set of functions, doing them for him.
 This allows him to build very complex programs, more or less automated, which thanks to AI can adapt very precisely to their context.
 It is AI that greatly facilitates the system's interaction with you and robotizes or animalizes you, because if you think of ***trans***humanism, it is AI that ***trans***forms you, applying to your behavior behaviors from animals or other people.